The words “believer,” “Christian” and “religious” are often and wrongly used interchangeably.

 It also doesn’t help that any person referred to as “religious” is generally assumed to be both a believer and Christian-like.
-Even believers get the tags mixed up – the ones who should know better – which only adds to the confusion.
+Even believers, the ones who should know better, get the tags mixed up, which only adds to the confusion.

 These terms are similar, yes.
 They overlap in some ways, yes.
 But the differences are significant.

 There is no guarantee a person will live a Christian life or get involved in religion just because they believe.

 - Some believers – good salt-of-earth types – never go to church or adopt the lingo associated with church goers.
 Their problem isn’t with God or truth but with church and the people who attend.